How to Survive the New World of COVID-19

 This is an unsettling time for all of us.

-We may have no control over this virus, but we do have control over how we maintain a healthy emotional state.
+We may have little control over this virus, but we do have control over how we maintain a healthy emotional state.
 Here are some ideas toward that end.
 You may have even more ideas and I'd love to hear them.

 First, keep a routine of work, play, and sleep.
 Your brain understands routines and will respond with a happier mood